U65535F/defer/README.md

 * All tests are passing.
 ---

-## 🛠️ Issues
+## Issues
 Have any issues or bugs to report?
-Please use the GitHub issues tracker to report any problems or request new features. <br>
+Please use the GitHub issues to report any problems or request new features. <br>
 1. Visit the Issues section.
 2. Provide a description of the problem or feature request.
 I'll try my best to help you.

 ---
-## 📝 License
+## License
 This library is provided as-is under an **CC0** license. <br>
 See the `LICENSE` file. <br>